nodejitsu/haibu/README.md

 haibu (which is Japanese for "hive") recieves commands for spawning, transforming, and managing multiple node.js applications.
 Haibu utilizes a unique approach by wrapping spawned Node.js applications in a "[Carapace](https://github.com/nodejitsu/haibu-carapace)" which allows haibu to extend spawned applications with all sorts of additional functionaltiy.
 When haibu wraps a node.js application in a "carapace" the application becomes a "drone".

 This approach allows haibu to directly interact with node.js applications and add all sorts of additional functionality.
-[Carapace](https://github.com/nodejitsu/haibu-carapace) also contains a plugin system including functionality for things like: chroot, chdir, and even a [http://hook.io](hook.io) bridge.
+[Carapace](https://github.com/nodejitsu/haibu-carapace) also contains a plugin system including functionality for things like: chroot, chdir, and `node`'s built-in IPC.

 ## Where can I run haibu?